Hlukhiv: Medieval and Early modern era

-In 1654 the Cossack Hetmanate came under military protectorate of the Tsardom of Muscovy in accordance with the Treaty of Pereiaslav and in 1664, during the siege of Hlukhiv, the Russo-Cossack garrison of the town successfully defended against a superiour Polish army which suffered great losses during the following retreat.
+In 1654 the Cossack Hetmanate came under military protectorate of the Tsardom of Russia in accordance with the Treaty of Pereiaslav and in 1664, during the siege of Hlukhiv, the Russo-Cossack garrison of the town successfully defended against a superiour Polish army which suffered great losses during the following retreat.
 According to the Truce of Andrusovo along with the rest Left-bank Ukraine it was ceded to the Tsardom of Muscovy in 1667.
+In 1669 Demian Mnohohrishny was elected hetman in Hlukhiv, concluding a treaty with the tsar's representatives, which significantly limited the Ukrainian autonomy.

-In 1708, after realizing that Ivan Mazepa sided with Carl XII, Peter the Great ordered the destruction of Baturyn and the transfer of the capital to Hlukhiv.
+In 1708, after realizing that Ivan Mazepa sided with Carl XII, Peter the Great ordered the destruction of Baturyn and the transfer of the Hetmanate's capital to Hlukhiv.
 Here in November 1708, Ivan Skoropadsky, a new Hetman of Zaporizhian Host, was elected, while the Metropolitan of Kyiv, Halych and all Little Russia Ioasaf was forced to proclaim anathema onto Mazepa in the St. Trinity Cathedral (destroyed in 1962).
 Hlukhiv served as the capital of the Cossack Hetmanate in 1708-64 and until 1773 the administrative center of the Little Russia Governorate.
 Under the last hetmans of Ukraine, the town was remodeled in the Baroque style.
 Subsequently, it declined in consequence of frequent fires, so that very few of its architectural gems survived.